craibo/ha_strava/README.md

 # Strava Home Assistant Integration

+NOTE: You MUST remove the HA_Strava integration from Home Assistant integration, HACS Integration, HACS Custom Repository and reboot HA before adding this.

 Custom Component to integrate Activity Data from Strava into Home Assistant.

 This is a fork from Codingcyclist <https://github.com/codingcyclist/ha_strava> in an attempt to keep the integration alive - I take no credit for his hard work.
 I'm not a coder and the best you'll get from me is copy + paste, but happy to accept contributions and help from the community.